fakhriexpansion/pyspark-sql-ffkhr/README.md

 If you dont have GCP access, please just run it with default as it will throw authentication error.

+If you want to run it locally with python, please make sure to install python package dependencies written on `requirements.txt`.
+But, the best practices run it with docker to meet similar dependencies.

 ## Running with docker locally